-WHAT IS NOT COVERED

-This limited warranty does not cover routine maintenance items, tune-ups, adjustments, normal wear and tear, faded paint, damage caused by abuse. abnormal use, use of a propeller or gear ratio that does not allow the engine to run in its recommended wide-open throttle RPM range (refer to the Operation and Maintenance Manual), operation of the product in a manner inconsistent with the recommended operation/duty cycle section of the Operation and Maintenance Manual, neglect, accident, submersion, improper installation (proper installation specifications and techniques are set forth in the installation instructions for the product), improper service, use of an accessory or part not manufactured or sold by us, jet pump impellers and wear rings or liners, operation with fuels, oils or lubricants which are not suitable for use with the product (refer to the Operation and Maintenance Manual), alteration or removal of parts, water entering the engine through the fuel intake, air intake or exhaust system, damage to the product from insufficient cooling water caused by blockage of the cooling system by a foreign body, or running the engine out of water.
-Use of the product for racing or other competitive activity, or operating with racing modifications, at any point, even by a prior owner of the product, voids the warranty.
+WHAT IS NOT COVERED: This limited warranty does not cover routine maintenance items, tune-ups, adjustments, normal wear and tear, and faded paint.

+This limited warranty also does not cover damage caused by any of the following:

+- Abuse - Abnormal use - Use of a propeller or gear ratio that does not allow the engine to run in its recommended RPM range.
+Refer to the Operation and Maintenance Manual. - Operation of the product in a manner inconsistent with the recommended operation and duty cycle.
+Refer to the Operation and Maintenance Manual.

-Expenses related to haul-out, launch, towing, storage, telephone, rental, inconvenience, slip fees, insurance coverage, loan payments, loss of time, loss of income, or any other type of incidental or consequential damages are not covered by this warranty.
-Also, expenses associated with the removal and/or replacement of boat partitions or material caused by boat design for access to the product are not covered by this warranty.
+- Neglect - Accident - Submersion - Improper installation (proper installation specifications and techniques are set forth in the installation instructions for the product) - Improper service - Use of an accessory or part that was not manufactured or sold by Mercury Marine and that damages the Mercury product - Operation with fuels, oils, or lubricants that are not suitable for use with the product.
+Refer to the Operation and Maintenance Manual. - Alteration or removal of parts - Water entering the engine through the fuel intake, air intake, or exhaust system - Insufficient cooling water caused by blockage of the cooling system by a foreign body, running the engine out of water, mounting the engine too high on the transom, or running the boat with the engine/drive trimmed out too far - Expenses related to haul-out, launch, towing, storage, telephone, rental, inconvenience, slip fees, insurance coverage, loan payments, loss of time, loss of income, tournament fees, club fees, prize money, or any other type of incidental or consequential damages. - Expenses associated with the removal and/or replacement of boat partitions or material caused by boat design for access to the product

+WHAT WILL VOID THE WARRANTY: Use of the product for racing or other competitive activity, at any point, even by a prior owner of the product, voids the warranty.